 Notorious criminal killed in encounter in Uttar Pradesh

-A notorious criminal, carrying a cash reward of Rs 1 lakh on his head, was killed in an encounter in Muzaffarnagar district
+A notorious criminal, carrying a cash reward of Rs 1 lakh on his head, was killed in an encounter with the police near Jandhedi village in Shamli district, police said today

-A notorious criminal, carrying a cash reward of Rs 1 lakh on his head, was killed in an encounter in Muzaffarnagar district.
-Shamim, along with his two associates, was intercepted on Jansath road by a police team last night, the official said.
-The miscreants then opened fire at police, said SSP Anant Dev, adding that Shamim was killed in retaliatory firing.
+A notorious criminal, carrying a cash reward of Rs 1 lakh on his head, was killed in an encounter with the police near Jandhedi village in Shamli district, police said today.

-A constable too suffered a bullet injury and was rushed to a nearby hospital, Dev said.
-Shamim's accomplices managed to escape from the spot, he said.
-Around two dozen cases of loot and murder were registered against him at various police stations in Muzaffarnagar, Noida and Delhi, the official said.
+Sabir was killed last night and two police officials -- station house officer Bhagat Singh and constable Ankit Tomer, were also injured in the firing, circle officer Rajesh Kumar Tiwari said.

+One pistol and large quantity of cartridges was seized from his possession, he said.

 Catch up on all the latest Mumbai, National and International news here